MarkTGeary/FlappyBird/README.md

 Guide the bird through as many pipe gaps as possible without colliding with pipes or boundaries.

 ### Controls
+- **W**: Move the bird up
-- **SPACE** or **ENTER**: Make the bird jump/flap
+- **S**: Move the bird down
 - **Q**: Quit the game

 ### Game Mechanics
-- The bird continuously falls due to gravity
-- Each jump gives the bird upward momentum
+- The bird stays in the leftmost column and you control its vertical position
 - Pipes move from right to left across the screen
+- Each move requires manual input (turn-based style)
-- Score increases as you successfully pass through pipes
+- Score increases as you successfully pass through pipe gaps
 - Game ends on collision with pipes, top boundary, or bottom boundary

 ## 🚀 Getting Started

 ### Prerequisites
 - Java JDK 8 or higher
-- Terminal/Console with ANSI escape code support
+- Terminal/Console application (best results in native terminals)
-  - **Windows**: Windows 10+ (Command Prompt or PowerShell with ANSI enabled)
+  - **Windows**: Command Prompt or PowerShell
-  - **macOS/Linux**: Native terminal support
+  - **macOS/Linux**: Terminal.app, iTerm, or any standard terminal
+- Note: Works best outside of IDE consoles

 ### Compilation
 ```bash